Continuity announcers in the United Kingdom: Channel 5

-Channel 5 use announcers on its network of stations; 5*, 5USA, 5Action, 5Select and Channel 5.
+Channel 5 use live announcers on its network of stations; 5Star, 5USA, 5Action, 5Select and Channel 5.
 All announcements come from Channel 5's transmission facility in London.

 In-vision continuity

 Channel 5 has only used on-screen announcers as part of its children's strand, Milkshake! which comes from studios at Hawley Crescent, London.

 Sky Showcase

-Sky Showcase out-of-vision continuity is broadcast live in the evening with pre-recorded links broadcast during the day and overnight.
+Sky Showcase out-of-vision continuity is broadcast live in the evening as well as additional live links broadcast during the day and overnight.

 Sky Witness

 Sky Witness out-of-vision continuity is live, as of January 2016.

-Sky Movies
+Sky Cinema

-Sky Movies out-of-vision continuity is live, since January 2016.
+Sky Cinema out-of-vision continuity is live, since January 2016.